unit-io/unitdb/README.md

 Note, DB.Get() or DB.Items() function does not fetch expired messages.

 ```
-	b.PutEntry(tracedb.NewEntry([]byte("unit8.b.b1?ttl=1h"), []byte("msg.b.b1.1")))
+	topic := []byte("unit8.b.b1?ttl=1h")
+	msg := []byte("msg.b.b1.1")
+	b.PutEntry(tracedb.NewEntry(topic, msg))

 ```

 #### Read messages
 Use DB.Get() to read messages from a topic.
-Use last parameter to specify duration or specify number of recent messages to read from a topic. for example, "last=1h" gets messsages from tracedb stored in last 1 hour, or "last=100" to gets last 100 messages from tracedb.
-Specify an optional parameter Query.Limit to retrives messages from a topic with a limit.
+Use last parameter to specify duration or specify number of recent messages to read from a topic. for example, "last=1h" gets messages from tracedb stored in last 1 hour, or "last=100" to gets last 100 messages from tracedb.
+Specify an optional parameter Query.Limit to retrieves messages from a topic with a limit.

 ```

+	var err error
+	var msg [][]byte
-	msgs, err := db.Get(&tracedb.Query{Topic: []byte("unit8.b.b1?last=100")})
+	msgs, err = db.Get(&tracedb.Query{Topic: []byte("unit8.b.b1?last=100")})
     ....
-	msgs, err := db.Get(&tracedb.Query{Topic: []byte("unit8.b.b1?last=1h", Limit: 100}))
+	msgs, err = db.Get(&tracedb.Query{Topic: []byte("unit8.b.b1?last=1h", Limit: 100}))

 ```

 #### Deleting a message
 Deleting a message in tracedb is rare and it require additional steps to delete message from a given topic.
 Generate a unique message ID using DB.NewID() and use this unique message ID while putting message to the tracedb using DB.PutEntry().
-To delete message provide message ID to the DB.DeleteEntry() fucntion.
+To delete message provide message ID to the DB.DeleteEntry() function.

 ```